Overview – Research Methods

 Research methods are how psychologists and scientists come up with and test their theories.
 The A level psychology syllabus covers several different types of studies and experiments used in psychology as well as how these studies are conducted and reported:

-- Research methods (including experiments, observational methods, self-reporting, and case studies)
+- Types of psychological studies (including experiments, observations, self-reporting, and case studies)

 - Scientific processes (including the features of a study, how findings are reported, and the features of science in general)

 - Data handling and analysis (including descriptive statistics and different ways of presenting data) and inferential testing

 Note: Unlike all other sections across the 3 exam papers, research methods is worth 48 marks instead of 24.
 Not only that, the other sections often include a few research methods questions, so this topic is the most important on the syllabus!

 Practice papers with A* answers book #2 contains five full exam papers with five research methods sections.
 These questions cover the different types of study, how findings are reported, and have several worked examples of those tricky maths questions!

 Example question: Design a matched pairs experiment the researchers could conduct to investigate differences in toy preferences between boys and girls.
 [12 marks]